AMC opposes the Northern Pass Transmission Project as proposed

-The US Department of Energy is managing the Presidential Permit process, and in late July 2015 issued a draft environmental impact statement (DEIS).
-This document is foundational to all three permits, and it assesses the environmental, economic, and social impacts of the proposed project route and a variety of alternatives.
-However, even if both the Presidential Permit and Special Use Permit are granted, the project cannot be built without SEC certification.
+The Presidential Permit process thus far has resulted in a draft environmental impact statement (DEIS) that was released in July 2015.
+While this document is foundational to all three permits, we do not expect to have a final DEIS until sometime in 2017.
+And even if both the Presidential Permit and Special Use Permit are granted, the project cannot be built without SEC certification.

 N.H.
 Conservation Groups Applaud DOE Decision on Supplemental DEIS for Northern Pass (September 25, 2015)

 AMC, Colleagues Issue Request for Supplement to Northern Pass DEIS (PDF, 180 kb) (September 14, 2015)